Key Stage 3 Curriculum Outline

 The Geography curriculum provides pupils with the opportunity to study a range of locations around the world, to understand how our landscape has been shaped and the influence that humans have on the world around us.

-- In Year 7 pupils will study how urban areas are changing in rich and poor countries, levels of development and industry in contrasting areas and extreme weather.
+- In Year 7 pupils will study how urban areas are changing in rich and poor countries, levels of development, industry in contrasting areas and extreme weather.

 Key Stage 4 Curriculum Outline